OpenSooq/Gloom/README.md

 ```
 -------------------------------------------------------------------------------------

-Links that users create through the URL Shortener can also open directly in your mobile applications that can handle those links.
+Links that users create through the Gloom can also open directly in your mobile applications that can handle those links.
 This automatic behavior provides the best possible experience to your app users who open your domain links, no matter what platform or device they are on.

 This project running by [Python](https://www.python.org/) with [MongoDB](https://www.mongodb.com/) as a backend and done using [BottlePy](https://github.com/bottlepy/bottle) and [uPyApp](https://github.com/muayyad-alsadi/uPyApp)